amazon-science/iwslt-autodub-task/README.md

 # Setting up the environment

 Install [Miniconda/Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) if needed.
 For training models, it is assumed that you have at least 1 GPU, with CUDA drivers set up.
-This has been tested on 1 NVIDIA V100 GPU with CUDA 11.7, Ubuntu 20.04.
+This has been tested on 1 NVIDIA V100 GPU with [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive), on Ubuntu 20.04.

 ```bash
 sudo apt install git-lfs awscli